Sammy Sheik

-Sammy Sheik (Arabic: سامي كامل الشيخ; born November 15, 1981) is an Egyptian-American actor.
-Sheik is best known for playing the role of "Mustafa" in Clint Eastwood’s American Sniper.
+Sammy Sheik (Arabic: سامي الشيخ; born November 15, 1981) is an Egyptian-American actor.
+He is best known for playing the role of "Mustafa" in Clint Eastwood's 2014 war drama film American Sniper.

 Career

-Sheik was cast to play Al Jazeera executive, Mukhtar Al-Mujib in Mr. Brooks' feature film, Looking for Comedy in the Muslim World.
+Sheik was cast to play Al Jazeera executive, Mukhtar Al-Mujib in Albert Brooks' feature film, Looking for Comedy in the Muslim World.
 Soon thereafter, he started landing roles in TV series.
 He played a calculating hooded eyed killer, Mohamed El-Razani on the FX series, Over There, ring leader, Masheer Abu Marzuq on Fox's 24, which led to the role of Jamal Bin Mohamed on 24's spinoff show The Rookie.
 He also played a hot blooded bedouin, Kamal on ABC's Lost, and made guest appearances on NCIS, The Unit, My Own Worst Enemy and In the Moment.
 He played the recurring role Hany on the Showtime's United States of Tara.

 Personal life

 Sheik splits his time between Cairo and Los Angeles.